DETAILED ACTION

 Regarding claim 1, Patient Support discloses a method comprising:

-removing a pre-filled apparatus from a refrigerator (Page 11), the apparatus comprising a repository corticotropin pharmaceutical composition for a patient ≥ 2 years old in need thereof (Page 2); and
+removing a pre-filled apparatus from a refrigerator (Page 11), the apparatus comprising a repository corticotropin pharmaceutical composition for a pediatric patient ≥ 2 years old in need thereof (Pages 2 and 30, Page 30 discusses side effects for patients over 2 years old, which indicates that the composition is administered to pediatric patients > 2 years old);

-wherein the repository corticotropin pharmaceutical composition is administered by applying a force to a manual component of the apparatus (Page 23);
+administering the repository corticotropin pharmaceutical composition from the a manual component of the apparatus to the pediatric patient ≥ 2 years old (Pages 19, 22-23, and 30) by applying a force to the manual component of the apparatus (Page 23);

 wherein the repository corticotropin pharmaceutical composition has a viscosity of 5 cPs to 30 cPs and a temperature of 22 °C to 25 °C at the time of the administering (Page 11 discloses injecting the medicine at room temperature (which is within 22 °C to 25 °C) and Acthar gel has a viscosity of 5 cPs to 30 cPs, as evidenced by applicant’s disclosure, see Paragraph [0165] and Fig. 8);